Cloud Security Principles

 Quix employees access our key systems with multi-factor authentication enforced.
 This helps us verify the identity of the person accessing these services and reduce the chance of unauthorised access by way of compromised channels or devices.

-At Quix, systems that make up the Quix platform are only ever accessed when necessary and only by authorised personnel.
+At Quix, systems that make up Quix are only ever accessed when necessary and only by authorised personnel.
 We take our commitment to security and confidentiality seriously.

 Restricted access ensures only colleagues in the necessary roles can work on the underlying software and infrastructure stack.
 This, combined with audit trails built right into our processes and tooling helps us maintain the principle of least privilege, an important security practice.